RobertFischer/grails-database-session/README.md

 ---------------

 By default, the plugin is enabled in non-development environments.
-If you would like to change that behavior, simply set the configuration value of `config.grails.plugin.databasesession.enabled` to boolean `true` (Groovy-truth is insufficient) and the plugin will be enabled; set it to boolean `false` (Groovy-false is insufficient) and the plugin will be disabled.
+If you would like to change that behavior, simply set the configuration value of `grails.plugin.databasesession.enabled` to boolean `true` (Groovy-truth is insufficient) and the plugin will be enabled; set it to boolean `false` (Groovy-false is insufficient) and the plugin will be disabled.

-If you want to use a different SQL data source, the easiest way is to set the children of the `config.grails.plugin.databasesession.dbConfig` property.
+If you want to use a different SQL data source, the easiest way is to set the children of the `grails.plugin.databasesession.dbConfig` property.
 The four values you can set are:
 * *url*: The connection string (required)
 * *driverClassName*: The class name of the driver (required if the DriverManager cannot inferred it from the url)